rodekruis/local-branch-mapping/collect_local_news/README.md

 # Scrape Newspapers

-A set of scripts for scraping news articles and extracting impact data
+A set of scripts for scraping news articles from national and local newspapers.

 ## General